Table of Contents

 In this battle, Audi comes out on top, particularly due to better performance and overall reliability.
 Although the top 3 luxury German automakers are not particularly reliable, among the three, Audi performs better.

 This is helped by slightly cheaper repairs and maintenance, which is partly due to sharing of parts with Volkswagen and fewer manufacturing faults.
-According to consumer reports, Audi ranks higher than BMW in reliability and overall ownership experience.
+According to consumer reports, Audi ranks higher than BMW in reliability and overall ownership experience, despite Audi still scoring poorly in reliability studies.

 2- BMW vs Mercedes